seanjams/OAuthTutorial/README.md

   console.log('Example app listening on port 3000!');
 });
 ```
 This is pretty standard boiler-plate express code.
 You may be curious about what `bodyParser` is doing.
 This enables frontend forms to ship data along with POST requests to our Express backend.
-Although we won't have any forms to worry about, it will help us test our database connection with Postman.
+Although we won't have any forms to worry about, it will help you test your database connection with Postman in future apps.

 We can try and run this file and start the server with the command `node backend/server.js`, but our ES6 code will cause the server to break.
 Additionally, it would break every time we updated our code in the future.
 Let's run the server with `nodemon` so we don't have to worry about ES6 or continually restarting our server.
 Add the following script under `"start"` to your `package.json`.